 mMC GUI

-On the Databases and Applications, the Actions panel above the source list contains the following buttons for performing actions with the selected sources from the list:
+For Databases and Applications, the Actions panel contains the following buttons for performing actions with the selected sources from the list:

 General Workflow